 Penalties for Driving with a Suspended License

-Protect Your License with Our DMV License Suspension Lawyer
+Protect Your License with Our Santa Rosa License Suspension Lawyer

 The Law Offices of Evan E. Zelig, P.C. can assist you if you recently endured a charge of driving with a suspended license or you are facing other DMV license suspensions.
 Whether you lost your license following a DUI or due to another underlying charge, call us for help immediately.
 Time is of the essence so get started today.